Ayushanbhore/IOS-Cardbattle/README.md

 ## Acknowledgments

-Special thanks to [CodeWithChris.com](https://opengameart.org) for providing the card art used in this project.
+Special thanks to [Justcloth.in](justcloth.in) for providing the card art used in this project.